Skip to main content

 Is there a specific setup I need to do for Payday Super?

-No. It is how myaccountant already works.
-The only setup is making sure every employee's super fund is captured — which the Payroll Overview shows you.
+No separate project is needed.
+The main setup is making sure every employee's super fund is captured, which the Payroll Overview shows you.

 Start free Free for one employee. $10 per business up to 50.
 Talk to us about switching →